garytemme/AloftMVC/README.md

 # AloftMVC
-Umbraco V7 MVC 5 application using the Fanoe startere kit.
+Umbraco V7 MVC 5 application using the Fanoe starter kit.
 Uses MS SQL CE located in the app_data directory